 In any case, Weissman's presence in the courthouse on Friday does indicate that something important went down.
-He maintains a reputation for being a decisive, focused prosecutor who moves fast and with the Republicans getting progressively more hysterical by the day, Mueller may believe he's the best man to get this investigation to the next level quickly. digby 10/30/2017 08:00:00 AM
+He maintains a reputation for being a decisive, focused prosecutor who moves fast and with the Republicans getting progressively more hysterical by the day, Mueller may believe he's the best man to get this investigation to the next level quickly.
+Unknown 10/30/2017 08:00:00 AM

 by Tom Sullivan